stitchlang/stitch/README.md

 ## Builtin Programs

-#### $oneline PROG ARGS...
+#### $multiline PROG ARGS...

-Runs the given program, enforces it only outputs one line and trims the trailing newline if it exists.
+Runs the given program output wrapped in an internal "MultilineResult" object that allows strings with mulitple lines to be returned from a command-substitution.

 ## Raw String Mode